Home Privacy Policy Feedback Link to us Site Map

-Access: DateAdd Function
+MS Access: DateAdd Function

-In Access, the DateAdd function returns a date after which a certain time/date interval has been added.
+The Microsoft Access DateAdd function returns a date after which a certain time/date interval has been added.

-The syntax for the DateAdd function is:
+The syntax for the DateAdd function in MS Access is:

 DateAdd ( interval, number, date )

-interval is the time/date interval that you wish to add.
+The time/date interval that you wish to add.
 It can be one of the following values:

 Value Explanation